HoGentTIN/infra-labs/assignment/1-cicd.md

 We will now create another job that runs an acceptance test after the build process has finished.

-Before you begin, you need to know the IP address of both the `samplerunning` and `jenkins_server` container.
+Before you begin, you need to know the IP address of both the `sampleapp` and `jenkins_server` container.
 Find the IP address and ensure that the app is available with `curl http://APP_IP:5050/`.
 The output should contain a line with the client's IP address:

 ```text
    <h1>You are calling me from 172.17.0.1</h1>